scacela/oci-ndrives-mnodes/README.md

 Attach n drives to m nodes.

-- Provisions a block volume for each device path specified (n)
+- Provisions a Block Volume for each device path specified (n)
-- Attaches each block volume at the ISCSI level to the (m) compute instances whose display names match a regular expression
+- Attaches each Block Volume at the ISCSI level to the (m) Compute Instances whose display names match a regular expression

 Prerequisites:
 - 1 bastion node
 - 1 pair of SSH keys that can be used to access the bastion node
-- The nodes to which the block volumes will be attached are are SSH-accessible from the bastion node
+- The nodes to which the Block Volumes will be attached are are SSH-accessible from the bastion node
 - 1 pair of SSH keys that can be used to access all non-bastion nodes (may be the same SSH key pair as previous)
 - The display names of the non-bastion nodes can be collectively referenced in your compartment using a regular expression